Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Data.md

 - Also known as Asymmetric Key Cryptography
 - RSA, Diffie-Hellman, MQV

 - Instead of one key, you use 2 keys.
-Public key and Private key
+Public key and Private key.
+- Anyone over the internet can encrypt a message using YOUR public key.
+Only YOUR secret key can decrypt a message encrypted by YOUR public key
+-
 #### References
 [[Edx CS50 Securing Data (Introduction to Cybersecurity)]]